dottedmag/dottedmag.net/cv.md

 Read-only stateless containers are a good thing (I added a [container-related tool in util-linux](https://git.kernel.org/pub/scm/utils/util-linux/util-linux.git/tree/AUTHORS#n71)).

-I'd like to work on a project which either already uses or switches to existing tools, such as Docker and Kubernetes.
+I'd like to work on a project that either already uses or switches to existing tools, such as Docker and Kubernetes.
 Implementing infrastructure bits and pieces from scratch is a lot of fun and one can spend enormous amount of time on it, but it does not bring any customer-facing value.

-# What can't (won't) I do?
+# What I can not (will not) do

 * NEW FEATURES-NEW FEATURES-NEW FEATURES-NEW FEATURES.
 There are many people who are way too happy to create new features.
 I'd rather prevent the whole system